microsoft/Accera/docs/Tutorials/Pi3_Cross_Compilation.md

 K = 256
 ```

-Write a Python function that receives `A`, `B`, and `C` arrays.
+Write a Python function that receives arrays `A`, `B` and `C`.
 These are our input and input/output matrices.

 ```python
 A = acc.Array(role=acc.Array.Role.INPUT, element_type=acc.ScalarType.float32, shape=(M, K))